Latricia Trammell: San Antonio Stars

-Trammell moved up into the professional ranks and joined the coaching staff for the San Antonio Stars of the WNBA in 2017.
-The 2017 was the final year for the Stars in San Antonio and Trammell was not retained when the team relocated to the Las Vegas.
+Trammell moved up the professional ranks and joined the coaching staff for the San Antonio Stars of the WNBA in 2017.
+2017 was the final year for the Stars in San Antonio and Trammell was not retained when the team relocated to Las Vegas.

 Los Angeles Sparks

 Trammell joined the Los Angeles Sparks staff in 2019 under head coach Derek Fisher.
-During her time in LA, Trammell was apart of her playoff seasons with the Sparks and was known for her defensive focus.
+During her time in LA, Trammell was a part of playoff seasons with the Sparks and was known for her defensive focus.
 She was in charge of a Sparks defense that put four players on WNBA All-Defensive teams, including 2020 Defensive Player of the Year Candace Parker.

 Dallas Wings

-Trammell got her first heading coaching job in the WNBA in the 2023 offseason when the Dallas Wings hired her.
+Trammell got her first head coaching job in the WNBA for the 2023 season, when she joined the Dallas Wings organization.
+Following the 2024 season, Trammell was relieved of her duties as head coach.

+Los Angeles Sparks (second stint)

+On July 22, 2025, Trammell was hired to serve as special assistant to Sparks head coach Lynne Roberts.